craig8196/libtrp/README.md

 ### Testing
 The memory and packet interfaces are abstracted to allow for controlled testing.
+Memory interface can be adjusted by overwriting the `libtrp_memory.h` header.
+Packet interface included with code is for use over UDP.
+For testing, a reliable packet interface is used for up to two connections.

 ### Interface
 The interface must be implemented in a generic way.
-To/from destinations can be specified using UTF8 strings.
+To/from destinations can be specified using UTF8 or binary strings.
 This allows for the interface to remain flexible.